-We should have an email for each website
+We should have a different email for each website

 Why do I receive so many spams?

 When this question was asked by my girlfriend (now wife 😅), my immediate answer was “Stop giving away your email” and I suggested creating a secondary email for “suspicious” websites.
-In addition, using the same email everywhere is like leaving the same footprint on the Internet, allowing advertisers to
+Also, using the same email everywhere is like leaving the same footprint on the Internet, allowing advertisers to

 She followed the advice, created a second email and was happy at first.
 But now she doesn’t even check this mailbox as there are so many spams in it 💁🏻♀️.